-Gateway foy sustainable intensification of Smallholder System
+Gateway for sustainable intensification of smallholder systems

 The Conservation Agriculture (CA) practices with increased acceptance across the globe are being considered as harbinger for sustainable intensification of smallholder production systems.
 Its positive impact on natural resources, and adaptation to and mitigation of climate change effects are widely acknowledged.
 In Asia, CA is a relatively new introduction and hence capacity development is vital for development, adaptation and scaling CA based technologies for impact at scale on smallholder farmers in the region.
 Therefore a course on conservation agriculture shall offer unique capacity development opportunity to the scientific community associated with natural resource management research for development.
 The advanced course on CA in Asia, was initiated during 2010 and the nineth in series is being organized by CIMMYT and BISA under the aegis of CGIAR Research Programs on WHEAT, CCAFS, MAIZE and in close collaboration with Indian NARS (ICAR, PAU etc).

 This course links the advances and multidisciplinary approach for sustainable intensification of maize and wheat based system, restoration of natural resource degradation and climate resilient production systems with vast expertise of CIMMYT researcher and partners across Asia, Africa and Americas.
 Keeping in view the high response, the course has become a regularflagship activity wherein selected young men and women researchers from NARS as well as international organizations and NGOs across Asia involved in CA based sustainable intensification can be benefited

 - Develop Sciences/Agricultural enhanced understanding on the principles of conservation agriculture, application of new tools and techniques and scale appropriate CA machinery for diverse production systems, agro-ecologies and farm typologies